c3g/GenPipes/pipelines/rnaseq_light/README.md

 kallisto
 --------
-Run [Kallisto](http://pachterlab.github.io/kallisto) on fastq files for a fast esimate of abundance.
+Run Kallisto on fastq files for a fast esimate of abundance.

 kallisto_count_matrix
 ---------------------
-Generate a kallisto pseudo-count matrix with appropriate format for following steps.

 gq_seq_utils_exploratory_analysis_rnaseq_light
 ----------------------------------------------
 Exploratory analysis using the gqSeqUtils R package adapted for RnaSeqLight

 sleuth_differential_expression
 ------------------------------
-Use [Sleuth](http://pachterlab.github.io/sleuth/) to perform differential gene and transcript expression.
-Requires a reference tx2gene file.
+Performs differential gene expression analysis using [Sleuth](http://pachterlab.github.io/sleuth/).
+Analysis are performed both at a transcript and gene level, using two different tests: LRT and WT.

+Still in development, use with caution.